christian-5-28/ADA-Sciuto-Smith-Tarantino/Project/README.md

 * List of Trump-related scandals/controvercies, [example](https://en.wikipedia.org/wiki/Category:Donald_Trump_controversies).

-# A list of internal milestones up until project milestone 2
+## A list of internal milestones up until project milestone 2
-_Add here a sketch of your planning for the next project milestone._

 Open image in new tab to zoom.

 ![Planning for Milestone 2](images/MS2_Planning.jpg)

-# Questions for TAa
+## Questions for TAa
 _Add here some questions you have for us, in general or project-specific._